karmaniverous/metastructure/README.md

 When you run Metastructure, it looks for a `.metastructure.yml` file in the current directory's project root, which points to a config file as described above.
 All subsequent activity will take place in that config file's project directory.

+If Metastructure can't find `.metastructure.yml`, it will be unable to locate your project config file and will throw an error.

 ### Project Config File

-As described above, `.metastructure.yml` points to a project config file, which can have any name you like and may not be in the same project.
+As described above, `.metastructure.yml` points to a project config file, which can have any name you like and may not even be in the same project.

 The structure of this file is laid out in the [Metastructure Config](#metastructure-config) section below.
 Any file paths contaned in this file should be relative to its own project root.